villeneuvelab/documentation/docs/vlpp/vlpp-on-the-cluster.md

 ---
 layout: default
-title: VLPP
+title: VLPP On The Cluster
-parent: PET
+parent: VLPP
-nav_order: 2
+nav_order: 1
 ---

 ## Setting up you environment

-Please, follow the instructions from [this page](../project-space/Neuroimaging-softwares)
+Please, follow the instructions from [this page](../../project-space/neuroimaging-softwares)

 ## Pipeline usage